 Find optimal test sets to maximize business risk coverage and defect detection under given time, resource, and budget constraints to optimize test execution.

-Optimal Control Recognition
+Optical Control Recognition

 Elevate static image-based control recognition to dynamic pattern-based control recognition to make test automation more resilient to changes.